Associate / Honolulu

 Lucas K. Love

-Lucas Love is an Associate in the firm's Honolulu office and a member of its tax practice group.
-Prior to joining Carlsmith in 2015, Lucas was an associate with Baker & McKenzie in Palo Alto, California, where he advised some of Silicon Valley's largest companies on a variety of international tax planning and federal tax controversy matters, including a global spin-off of a US multinational corporation's line of business in over 25 countries.
+Lucas Love is an Associate in the firm's Honolulu office and a member of its Tax Practice Group.
+Prior to joining Carlsmith, Lucas was an associate with Baker & McKenzie in Palo Alto, California, where he advised some of Silicon Valley's largest companies on a variety of international tax planning and federal tax controversy matters, including a global spin-off of a US multinational corporation's line of business in over 25 countries.
 Prior to law school, Lucas was an accountant at Ernst & Young in Honolulu, Hawaii, where he audited the financial statements of some of Hawaii’s largest companies.
 In addition to his law degree, he has a master's degree in accounting and is a Certified Public Accountant (not in public practice).

-strategies into and out of Hawaii by clients located in Japan, Korea, China, Taiwan, Singapore, Germany, and Canada; prepared employment agreements to provide for Section 409A deferred compensation arrangements; and assisted individuals in properly reporting their foreign financial assets, including those individuals seeking protection under the Offshore Voluntary Disclosure Program (OVDP) and Streamlined Procedures.
+strategies out of Hawaii by clients located in Japan, Korea, China, Taiwan, Singapore, Germany, Canada and Guam; prepared employment agreements to provide for Section 409A deferred compensation arrangements; and assisted individuals in properly reporting their foreign financial assets, including those individuals seeking protection under the Offshore Voluntary Disclosure Program (OVDP) and Streamlined Procedures.

 - Judge Martin Pence Scholarship for Academic Achievement, University of California Berkeley, School of Law Deloitte Outstanding M.Acc.
 Student, University of Hawaii at Manoa